 For more information about these two styles see our functional and chronological formats tutorial.

-- Not Tailoring Your Resume for Specific Jobs/Companies: You cannot maintain the same resume for each position that you apply for.
+- Not Tailoring Your Resume for Specific Jobs/Companies: You cannot maintain the same resume for each position which you apply.

-Constantly changing the information that is displayed depending on what position you are applying for will demonstrate your determination and specific qualifications for whichever job you are applying for.
+Constantly changing the information that is displayed depending on what position you are applying for will demonstrate your determination and specific qualifications for whichever job you are applying.

 You can include action verbs and keyword optimization techniques as an additional method to make it more specific.